Skip to main content

 How does billing work?

-When billing insurance, we recommend that you always check with the individual insurance payer to determine whether Telehealth services are covered and, if they are, which codes or modifier should be used for different types of services.
+When billing insurance, always check with the individual insurance payer to determine whether Telehealth services are covered and which codes or modifiers should be used for different types of services.

-It is very important to check directly with the insurance payer because coverage for Telehealth change all the time.
-Download our Telehealth Resources Directory PDF to find links to legal, educational, and insurance resources for Telehealth.
+It’s important to check directly with the insurance payer because coverage for Telehealth changes frequently.
+Download our Telehealth Resources Directory to find links to legal, educational, and insurance resources for Telehealth.

 Which Insurance Place of Service code should I use for Telehealth appointments?

-The two Insurance Place of Service codes for Telehealth from 1/1/2022 onward are 02 - Telehealth Provided Other than in Patient's Home and 10 - Telehealth Provided in Patient's Home.
-If you’re billing insurance or providing clients with superbills, we recommend contacting the payer directly for clarification on which one you should include on claims as each payer has different requirements.
+If you’re billing insurance or providing clients with superbills, we recommend contacting the payer directly for clarification on which code you should use, as payers may have different requirements.

-Once you determine which POS code you’re going to use, you can make the adjustments to your Video Office location by following the directions in our guide on Editing the Insurance Place of Service.
+Once you determine which Place of Service code you’re going to use, you can make the adjustments to your Telehealth Video Office location.
+For more guidance, see Editing the Insurance Place of Service.

 How do I change my Telehealth location Insurance Place of Service code from 02 to 10?

-To bill insurance using the Insurance Place of Service Code to 10 - Telehealth Provided in Patient's Home, you’ll want to change the POS code for your Video Office location.
+To bill insurance using the Insurance Place of Service Code 10 - Telehealth Provided in Patient's Home, you can change the Place of Service code for your Video Office location.
 To do this:

-• Navigate to Settings > My Practice > Locations tab
+- Navigate to Settings > Practice > Practice details

 What if I’ll be alternating between Insurance Place of Service codes 02 and 10?

-• Navigate to Settings > My Practice > Locations tab
+- Navigate to Settings > Practice > Practice details

-• After the Telehealth session, navigate to your Calendar and click the appointment
+- Navigate to your calendar and click the appointment

-• From the calendar fly-out, select your second Telehealth location
+- From the calendar fly-out, select your alternate location

 How does state licensure work?